RoshanakBehrouz/Cloud-Basic/README.md

 -	I started docker-compose.yml with only one nextcloud instance to check if it works, then expanded to two next cloud instances.
 ### Locust for Load Testing:
 -	Load Testing: Locust was used to simulate user behavior and test the scalability and performance of my Nextcloud deployment.
 I defined user tasks in a Python script to mimic file download operations from Nextcloud.
--	Testing Strategy: I configured Locust to generate a specified number of virtual users to perform downloads of special size files i created, testing the system's response to concurrent user actions and monitoring performance metrics like request failure rates and response times.
+-	Testing Strategy: I configured Locust to generate a specified number of virtual users to perform downloads of special size files i created, testing the system's response to concurrent user actions and monitoring performance metrics like request failure rates and response times.(8089)

 +  ```dd if=/dev/zero of=10kB_file.txt bs=1024 count=10```
 +  ```dd if=/dev/urandom of=1MB_file.txt bs=1M count=1```